McHale's Navy: Guest stars

 In "The Missing Link", Marlo Thomas played Binghamton's niece, Cynthia Prentice, who takes an interest in Ensign Parker, although it turns out entirely for anthropological reasons.
 In "Camera, Action, Panic", Arte Johnson played the bumbling Cameraman Sweeney who is making a movie of the PT-73 crew in action.
-In "Is There a Doctor in the Hut", Bernie Kopell (who starred with MacLeod on The Love Boat) played Colonel Pryer, who is the obnoxious manager of the movie star Rita Howard played by Lisa Seagram.
+In "Is There a Doctor in the Hut", Bernie Kopell (who starred with MacLeod on The Love Boat) played Colonel Pryer, who is the obnoxious manager of movie star Rita Howard, played by Lisa Seagram.
 In "Hello McHale?
 Colonna!"
 McHale finagles to have comic Jerry Colonna do an unscheduled Special Services show.
 Pat Harrington Jr. played the thieving Guido Panzini in "McHale's Country Club Caper".

 Steve Franken played the snooty Lt.
 Jason Whitworth III in "Birth of a Salesman", whom Binghamton hopes will give him a job selling insurance after the war.
 George Furth played the self-centered Roger Whitfield III, who tries to take advantage of Binghamton's hopes to get his old job back at the yacht club owned by Whitfield's father in "Dart Gun Wedding".
 Marvin Kaplan played the MIT electronics genius Ensign Eugene J. Kwazniak in "All Ahead, Empty", in which the PT-73 is wired for remote control.
 Bernard Fox played the clumsy Sub-Lieutenant Cedric Clivedon in "The British Also Have Ensigns."
 Susan Silo played Virgil's stowaway girlfriend Babette in "Babette, Go Home".
 Jesse Pearson played singing idol Harley Hatfield in "The Rage of Taratupa".

 In "Make Room for Orvie", Michael Burns played 18-year-old Seaman Orvie Tuttle, who is the newest member of the PT-73 crew, but who does not go with the crew when they move to Italy in the next episode.
 Ann McCrea was cast as Carol Kimberly in "Beauty and the Beast" (1963).
 In "The Comrades of 73", in which the PT-73 is slated to be sent to the Soviet Union as part of Lend Lease, Sue Ane Langdon played Russian commander Krasni and Cliff Norton played Russian admiral Gurevitch (Norton also played an Australian sergeant major in the 1964 movie and Major Bill Grady in McHale's Navy Joins the Air Force).